hyperledger/indy-besu/indy-besu/docs/design/registry.md

 #### Pros

 * Only mostly correct data written on the ledger
-  * Perform full validation is really difficult in solidity
+  * byt we do only [part of the validation](#validation-we-do-for-the-moment) - perform the full validation is really difficult in solidity

 #### Cons